-Note that we do not need to call the local branch anything resembling the remote branch name, though often we do.
+Note that we can call the local branch anything we want, but often it is easier to use the same name as on the remote.
 Therefore Alice could also have done git checkout --track origin/test.
 Actually, as she only has one remote she could have even done git checkout test.